epics-containers/epics-containers.github.io/main/_sources/explanations/introduction.md.txt

 ```{include} ../overview.md
 ```

-See below for more detail on each of these.
+See below for more details on each of these.

 ## Concepts